stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 From the result of ANN we have 2 hidden layers and there are over 400 nodes which makes it impossible to train the model with the given amount of data

-As a result the validation set has higher errors and it is suggested the model has memorized the patterns rather than learning
+As a result, the validation set has higher errors and it is suggested the model has memorized the patterns rather than learning

 ```R